2015 Nepal Earthquake Assistance Overview

 - Location : Tanahun, Dolakha & Gorkha Districts

-- Population : 2,400+ children helped
+- Population : 2,400+ people helped in 7 schools

-- Construction : Materials for 14 classrooms
+- Construction : Materials for 14 temporary classrooms

 - Category : Disaster Assistance,

 On the 25 April 2015, a 7.8 magnitude earthquake struck Nepal seriously affecting around a third of the national population.
 Nearly 9,000 people were killed, 22,000 injured, and entire villages flattened across many districts leaving hundreds of thousands of people homeless.